mortolian/ctc-technical/README.md

 The SQL database will have a base file which will populate the server for development.
 `.docker/mysql/docker-entrypoint-initdb.d/test.sql`

+NOTE: Security: You will notice that I committed the .env file.
+This is just to simplify the setup in this case and I will generally not do this with a regular setup.

 Clone the project and then from the root of the project run:

 ```shell
 docker-composer up -d --build
 ```

-The site will be available on http://localhost.
+The site will be available on http://localhost/test/.

 ### PHPMyAdmin